Wye Valley and Welsh Borders Cycling Holiday

 After a lunch stop, we head out of the forest and down “Plump Hill” which provides views of the distant River Severn.
 It takes us down into the town of Mitcheldean before heading back towards the town of Ross and finally to our hotel.

-Wednesday Ride: Wye Valley and the Vale of Usk
+Ride 4: Wye Valley and the Vale of Usk

 Symonds Yat Rock, Wye Valley, Tintern, the Vale of Usk, Monmouth